- Who We Are

 Girl Scout service mark

-The Girl Scout service mark is composed of two parts: the symbol (the trefoil with three profiles) and the logotype (the words "Girl Scouts" along with the registration mark ®).
+The Girl Scout service mark is composed of two parts: the symbol (the trefoil with three profiles) and the logotype (the words "Girl Scouts").
 Girl Scouts of the USA owns the exclusive use of the Girl Scout service mark.

 Girl Scout sign